 “In short, the Christmas spirit is the Christ spirit, that makes our hearts glow in brotherly love and friendship and prompts us to kind deeds of service.
 ‘It is the spirit of the gospel of Jesus Christ, obedience to which will bring ‘peace on earth,’ because it means—good will toward all men.’
 Giving, not getting, brings to full bloom the Christmas spirit.
 Then each Christmas will be the best Christmas ever.” — Thomas S. Monson

-Here’s a fun idea that my family did for Family Home Evening tonight.
+Here’s a fun idea that my family did last year and we’ll do again because the kids loved it.
 We made up award ribbon signs and then drove all around our neighborhood looking at everyone’s Christmas lights.
 We decided together which houses were our pick for 1st, 2nd and 3rd place, then knocked on their door to give them their awards.
 I’m sure they were flattered by the great honor.
-The kids loved it, and it was a fun family activity.

 5 thoughts on “4th Annual 12 Days of Christmas Challenge (It’s easy.)”